 Hiking: 9 miles; Elevation gain/loss: 2,300'; Terrain: dirt trails and sandy washes; Transfer: 2-3 hours.

-Our first hike in Zion National Park this morning takes us from the valley floor up to Observation Point (6,521?), one of the park?s best vantage points with breathtaking views stretching out over Zion Canyon.
+Our first hike in Zion National Park this morning takes us on the Watchman Trail, one of the park?s best trails for vantage points with breathtaking views stretching out over Zion Canyon.
 Retracing our steps to the valley, we hop aboard the park shuttle to the entrance of the spectacular Zion Narrows.
 Alternating between hiking and wading, our trail is the Virgin River itself as it winds its way between 1,000-foot-tall canyon walls.
 We follow the river for a few miles, marveling at the hanging gardens, beautiful geology and play of light in this enormous slot canyon before returning downriver.
 At camp tonight, we gather for a special celebration dinner and reflect on all of the wonders we?ve seen during our time together.

 Before beginning our drive to Las Vegas, one final hike awaits, promising to end our journey on an unforgettable note.
 The trail to Angels Landing is cut into sandstone walls and follows Walter's Wiggles, a series of 21 switchbacks leading up to Scout Lookout, a viewpoint overlooking Zion Canyon.
 The final hike to Angels Landing itself is along a steep, narrow trail set on the spine of a sandstone fin rising 1,500 feet above the canyon floor.
 Chains, for use as handholds, have been installed along the trail for hiker safety on this airy route.
 The 360-degree views from Angels Landing viewpoint are the perfect exclamation point on our epic Southwestern adventure!
 After our morning hike, we have lunch before setting out for Las Vegas where we?ll say our final farewells.
 Please do not schedule any flights out of Las Vegas until after 9pm tonight.